symlinx/simplejupyter/README.md

 # simplejupyter
-A Docker image for Jupyter based on the official Python Docker image which.
+A Docker image for Jupyter based on the official Python image.
 It brings the latest version of Jupyter and supports Python 2 and Python 3 kernels.

-The slim version is the lightest one but doesn't include TeX distribution so some export features may not work.
+The slim version is the lightest one but doesn't include a TeX distribution.
+Consequently, some export features may not work.
-Th full version incudes a full TeX distribution and supports all export features (PDF, TeX, LaTeX, Postscript)
+Th full version incudes a full TeX distribution and supports all export features (PDF, TeX, LaTeX, Postscript...)

 ## Build